Child Sexual Offences

 The courts cannot exercise any discretion in relation to the length of time that you are subject to notification requirements as they are mandatory when specific offences are committed.
 The length of time will depend on the sentence that you receive.

-When you come before the court for sentence, the following actors will be taken into account:
+When you come before the court for sentence, the following factors will be taken into account:

 • your age and that of the victim at the time of the offence.
 The larger the disparity in age, the more serious the offence;